Boston City Council tenure of Michelle Wu: Other matters

+In August 2015, Wu voted against a measure championed by Linehan to raise councilor salaries.
+She publicly expressed her annoyance that Linehan had revived his efforts to raise councilor salaries.

 In April 2016, Wu was the sole member of the Boston City council to vote against a home rule petition that requested for the state to allow the city to extend the terms of city councilors from two years to four years.
 Wu cited worry that longer terms would increase the fundraising advantage of incumbent city councilors over challengers and would discourage political outsiders from running.
 Ultimately, the state government did not approve the home rule petition.
 In February 2019, Wu was joined by Josh Zakim in voting against another such petition which advanced from the council by a vote of 11–2.

 In 2018, Wu proposed legislation that would establish a city identification card program in Boston.
 Wu was a leading force in the years-long effort that established the Boston Little Saigon Cultural District.

 In 2019, Wu supported a proposed ordinance introduced by Councilor Kim Janey which aimed to ensure that the legal cannabis industry in Boston would be equitable and fair for racial minority owners.
 This plan, in part, works to do so by only issuing business licenses to qualifying equity applicants for a period of two-years.
 The ordinance also included a new oversight board to assess and vote on applications for licenses based on a set criteria.
 It was by the City Council in November 2019.
 Walsh signed the ordinance into law later that month.

 In September 2017, the Boston City Council voted to approve a home rule petition authored by Wu which, if approved by the Massachusetts State Legislature, would have given the mayor of Boston the power to appoint members to vacant or expired seats on certain municipal boards and commissions in the incident that the nominating entity failed to submit names within 90 days of being notified of the vacancy.
 It would have also made it so that all municipal boards and commissions in Boston would have a residency requirement.

 Wu partnered with fellow councilor Kim Janey to probe the city's process for awarding municipal contracts, finding that only 1% municipal contracts were going to women and minority-owned vendors.
 These findings were the impetus for a subsequent move by the city to start looking at ways to diversify the recipients of city contracts.